|Lovely photo by Nigel Artingstall|

 *Given that he's constantly describing them in his books.

 The article is reproduced in full below.
 As far as I'm aware, this is the first time it's been made available free of charge to the WWW readership.
-I hope you enjoyed it as much as I did.
+I hope you enjoy it as much as I did.

 BIRDS by E. F. Benson